Deciphering Car Seat Labels: How to Find Important Information

 • NHTSA Warning Label

-• Airbag label (all rear facing car seats)
+• Airbag label (all rear-facing car seats)

-• Harness warning label (all infant carriers)
+• Harness warning label (all infant car seats)

 If the car seat you’re buying does not display the info above or the label has been removed, then it likely isn’t compliant with federal safety standards and you shouldn’t buy it.